Cygnet Class

 Answer: in Cygnet class! – where children explore what it is like to be grown-up, and where grown-ups remember what it was like to be a child.

-Cygnet Class is where the youngest children begin their time with us.
-The children in this class are Reception and Year 1.
+Cygnet Class is where our youngest children begin their time with us.
+The children in this class are in Reception.
 In Cygnet Class there is a mixture of play based learning and more formal teacher led learning.
 A particular favourite of the week is the Welly Walk, where the children go off site around the village and local area learning about their surroundings.
 Children in Cygnet class have daily phonics lessons and lots and lots of stories.
-They have many opportunities to explore their learning through hands- on experiences.
+They have many opportunities to explore their learning through hands-on experiences.

 What will we be learning about this term?